Skip to content

 Code Components - Local codebase

 The Canvas CLI is the command-line tool for working with local Canvas content.
 Use it when you want to manage Code Components with your own editor, source control, shared local code, static assets, SVGs, package dependencies, or component metadata files.
-It can also manage pages and Brand Kit fonts.
+It can also manage pages, content templates, global regions, and Brand Kit fonts.

 The most important commands are push and pull.